 In most states, the GED (or General Education Development) test is used for HSE (high school equivalency) testing purposes.

 Taking GED practice tests is probably the best way to get all set for the GED exam efficiently.
-In the following video, a number of GED math questions are covered to get you all set for the GED Math subtest.

 Once you pass the GED exam, you’ll receive the GED diploma, a valuable certificate that will allow you to advance your career or continue your education.